sdmx-twg/vtl/v2.1/docs/user_manual/characteristics.rst

       information model, as it operates on the VTL IM artefacts to produce other VTL IM artefacts.
 In principle, a language cannot be applied as-is to another information model (e.g. SDMX, DDI, GSIM);
-      this possibility exists only if there is a unambiguous correspondence between the artefacts of those information models and the VTL IM (that is if their artefacts correspond to the same mathematical notion);
+      this possibility exists only if there is an unambiguous correspondence between the artefacts of those information models and the VTL IM (that is if their artefacts correspond to the same mathematical notion);